-16. The southern part of the site has been mapped as Subgrade 3a on account of a moderate wetness and workability limitation.
-The land comprises the variable soils described in paragraph 14.
-These soils are generally assessed as Wetness Class III, thus with the medium clay loam topsoils and slowly permeable subsoils care and timeliness with cultivations are required to avoid damage to soil structures.
-Both better (Grade 2) and more poorly drained (Subgrade 3b) variants can occur in close proximity but cannot be delineated separately at the scale of survey.
+19. Land mapped as Subgrade 3a because of a moderate wetness / workability limitation comprises, in the north-east, those red clayey soils (paragraph 14) where the slowly permeable subsoil is close to the surface and, in the south and centre, the variable soils developed in the water-sorted boulder clay deposits (paragraph 15).
+Both these soils are generally assessed as Wetness Class III, so with the medium clay loam topsoils and slowly permeable subsoils care and timeliness with cultivations are required to avoid damage to soil structures.
+Both better (Grade 2) and more poorly drained (Subgrade 3b) variants occur locally but cannot be delineated separately at the scale of survey.